 This year, Saso also became the youngest person to win the US Women’s Open, tying with 2008 champion Park Inbee.
 Saso and Park were coincidentally both 19 years, 11 months, and 17 days old at the time of winning.

-Since she began playing golf at the age of 8, it is no surprise that Saso has achieved so much in her sport at a young age.
+Since she began playing golf at the age of 8, it is no surprise that now-22-year-old Saso has achieved so much in her sport at a young age.

 7. EJ Obiena – record-breaking pole vaulter